 E-commerce: Most producers are using e-commerce platforms to sell their products.
-However, the agribusiness has not embraced these platforms fully; thus, farmers are not able to access a larger pool of consumers during the pandemic.
+However, agribusiness has not embraced these platforms fully; thus, farmers are not able to access a larger pool of consumers during the pandemic.

 Price Control: Monitoring the markets and food prices will protect both the producers and consumers.
 Information should be disseminated promptly to prevent public panic, which can lead to social unrest.

 COVID-19 has significantly disrupted food supply locally and globally.
-It’s still unclear for how long this crisis will last since more cases are being reported in the country and across the world.
+It’s still unclear how long this crisis will last since more cases are being reported in the country and across the world.

 Thus farmers and manufacturers are not able to access the markets fully while the consumers are experiencing higher prices and reduced food availability and affordability.